cul-it/cul-folio-analytics/guidelines/query writing guidelines.md

 For creating, understanding, and revising LDP-based queries, please follow the guidelines documented in the [QUERIES](https://github.com/folio-org/folio-analytics/edit/main/QUERIES.md) guide on the [FOLIO Analytics](https://github.com/folio-org/folio-analytics) repository.
+You can ignore the references to RedShift at the end of this guide, as we are not using this tool for the CUL FOLIO LDP reporting database at this time.